eembc/energyrunner/README.md

 * `use-crlf` prints CRLF at the end of all log file messages, rather than a single LF.

 * `use-visa` enables/disables communication with the VISA drivers on the system.
 Some drivers are quite slow to detect, and if no VISA devices are used, it can speed the Runner boot-time by disabling this.

+* `n6705-set-vio` enables/disables automatically setting the IO channel of the N6705.
+This may be necessary if the MCU board-input voltage differs from the GPIO voltages due to an intermediate SMPS/LDO.

 # Debugging Device Auto-detection